chriswareham/http-stub-server/README.md

   Integer representing a number of milliseconds to delay the response by.
 If not provided (or `null`) no delay will be used.

+* `scriptType`

+  The type of script code to execute when this request is matched.
+Supports `JavaScript` (the default) and `groovy`.

 * `script`

-  JavaScript code to execute when this request is matched.
-Can be used to dynamically modify the output based on input parameters, for example (more details to come).
+  Script code to execute when this request is matched.
+Can be used to dynamically modify the output based on input parameters, for example.

+### Script Support

+The following is an example of a request/response with a Groovy script that dynamically modifies the output:

+    {
+        "request": {
+            "method": "GET",
+            "path": "/products/\\d+"
+        },
+        "response": {
+            "status": 200,
+            "headers": [
+                {
+                    "name": "Content-Type",
+                    "value": "application/xml"
+                }
+            ],
+            "body": "<product id='id'><desc>This is a product description</desc></product>" },
+        "scriptType": "groovy",
+        "script": "def root = new XmlSlurper().parseText(exchange.response.body); root.@id = request.path.substring(10); exchange.response.body = groovy.xml.XmlUtil.serialize(root)"
+    }

 ### Body Patterns